California Counties Use Big Tobacco Lawsuit Tactics to Go After Big Oil

 More than 12,000 Marin County homes, businesses and institutions could be hit by high tides and floods, costing as much as $16 billion by the end of the century, according to the statement from the plaintiffs’ law firms.

-Even without rising seas, “there is a 99 percent risk that the County experiences a devastating three-foot flood before the year 2050, and a 47 percent chance that such a flood occurs before 2030,” Marin County says in its complaint.
+Even without rising seas, “there is a 99 percent risk that the county experiences a devastating three-foot flood before the year 2050, and a 47 percent chance that such a flood occurs before 2030,” Marin County says in its complaint.

 San Mateo says rising seas threaten San Francisco International Airport, the cities of Palo Alto and Menlo Park and many other institutions and properties.